ecoiahq/content-ops-starter/content/pages/creative-services.md

         self:
           textAlign: center
     subtitle: ''
-    text: >
+    text: >+
-      Our creative team doesn't just create content—they have a foundation in the UK broadcast media industry, which gives our partners the creative edge to produce and deliver standout assets that leave a lasting impact.
+      <div style="text-align: center">Our creative team doesn't just create
+      content—they have a foundation in the UK broadcast media industry, which gives our partners the creative edge to produce and deliver standout assets that leave a lasting impact.</div>

-      Creativity is powerful, but when combined with strategy, it drives real change.
-We develop content that resonates with your audience while amplifying your social and environmental impact.

-      From video production and animation to graphic design and photography, we create visually engaging assets designed to capture attention and deliver results.
     actions: []
     colors: bg-dark-fg-light
     styles: